Hello, Everyone. Today we are looking at how to stop your Beagle puppy biting his leash.

 2.0 For a Beagle puppy walking in the open air is a carnival of fragrances, new experiences, sound, and sights.
-At the park, your dog wants to chase the cat or get to know other dogs.
+At the park, your dog wants to get to know other dogs.
 He wants to race about, go exploring and cause mayhem just like any good puppy, but he's held back by the bothersome thing around his neck.
 All that happy energy must still go somewhere.It may get redirected onto the leash.

 3.0 If your puppy gets hold of and tugs on his leash while you’re out walking, you can assume that he really, enjoys holding things in his mouth and playing tug.
 The thing is he’s playing this game in an inconvenient and disturbing context.

 There's no better way to begin a healthy pack leader attitude for your puppy than going for walks.
 One can often avoid this problem completely if you begin training your dog to tolerate his dog leash and enjoy going for walk while he's a puppy.